csrc-sdsu/mole/doc/sphinx/source/index.rst

 Welcome to MOLE (Mimetic Operators Library Enhanced)
 ----------------------------------------------------------

-MOLE is a comprehensive library for numerical computations focusing on mimetic finite difference methods.
+MOLE is a comprehensive library for numerical computations focusing on mimetic difference methods.

 .. image:: ../../../logo.png
    :align: center